LemmaMoto/Assignment1_RT1/README.md

 Installing and running
 ----------------------

-The simulator requires a Python 2.7 installation, the [pygame](http://pygame.org/) library, [PyPyBox2D](https://pypi.python.org/pypi/pypybox2d/2.1-r331), and [PyYAML](https://pypi.python.org/pypi/PyYAML/).
+The simulator requires a Python 2.7 or Python 3 installation, the [pygame](http://pygame.org/) library, [PyPyBox2D](https://pypi.python.org/pypi/pypybox2d/2.1-r331), and [PyYAML](https://pypi.python.org/pypi/PyYAML/).

 Pygame, unfortunately, can be tricky (though [not impossible](http://askubuntu.com/q/312767)) to install in virtual environments.
 If you are using `pip`, you might try `pip install hg+https://bitbucket.org/pygame/pygame`, or you could use your operating system's package manager.
 Windows users could use [Portable Python](http://portablepython.com/).
 PyPyBox2D and PyYAML are more forgiving, and should install just fine using `pip` or `easy_install`.